scribe-security/docs/docs/valint/policies.md

 The template engine for policy configuration provides users with a flexible mechanism to define and customize policies through the use of template arguments.
 These template arguments act as placeholders within the policy configuration, allowing users to dynamically substitute values before the policy is evaluated.

-Currently `valint` supports two groups of template arguments:
+Currently `valint` supports three groups of template arguments:

 1. Context-defined